 “Wald is outside in one of the pool chairs.
 I need to get him in here before The Corporation takes him.”

-“Then go get him,” Mom said, pushing me out of the workroom door.
-“Then we'll figure out what to.”
+“Then go get him.”
+Mom pushed me out of the workroom door.
+“Then we’ll figure out what to.”

 Halfway to the pool, I could see Wald and the lawn chair.
-The hurricane strength wind had knocked them both over.
-Lightning flashed overhead, immediately followed by the inevitable crash of thunder.
+The hurricane strength wind knocked them both over.
+Lightning flashed overhead.
+The inevitable thunder crashed immediately following.
 The force of the wind knocked me down into the wet grass and mud.
-I slid the rest of the distance to Wald, pulling him into the pool pump area.
-The feeling of sickness and dread began to creep into my body, but not in the heightened degrees experienced in the basement.
+I slid the rest of the distance to Wald and pulling him into the pool pump area.
+The feeling of sickness and dread began to creep into my body but not in the heightened degrees experienced in the basement.

 The chaos of the storm was fantastic.
 These were hurricane level conditions in progress.
 The very same conditions Brüder-2 could create.
 Something was different with this storm.
-It contained a greater intensity, somehow.
+It somehow contained a greater intensity.
 Much more so than the previous storms that surrounded Brüder-3.
-This storm was more organized, and not so sloppy.
+This storm was more organized and not so sloppy.
 I looked up out of the pool pump house.
 Somewhere in the boisterous sound of the wind and rain was the screaming of an engine.
 It wasn’t the harsh sound of the Brüder-3 transporter system.
-It was different, smoother.
+This system was different.
+It was smoother.

 “We gotta go, Wald,” I said under my breath.
-Standing in front of Wald with my back to him, I pulled him up onto my back, piggy backing his limp body.
-I stepped out of the pool pump nook, bent over, cutting into the winds that tried relentlessly to push us back.
-I was not ten steps into working my way back to the basement door when the intensity of the wind increased, if that was even possible.
+I stood in front of Wald with my back to him.
+With all my might, I pulled him up onto my back to piggy back his limp body.
+I stepped out of the pool pump nook bent over as to cut into the winds that tried relentlessly to push us back.
+I was not ten steps into working my way back toward the basement door when the intensity of the wind increased, if that was even possible.

 “WE’RE NOT GOING TO MAKE IT!”
 I shouted as loud as I could toward the house.
-With no traction on the muddy grass, the wind pushed (or pulled, I couldn’t tell) Wald and I into the fence of the pool deck, flipping us both over onto the other side.
-I grabbed onto Wald for dear life, not wanting the wind to take my friend away.
+I had no traction on the muddy grass.
+The wind pushed (or pulled, I couldn’t tell) Wald and I into the fence of the pool deck.
+We flipped over onto the other side.
+I grabbed onto Wald for dear life.
+I didn’t want the wind to take my friend away.
 The gale tossed us both into the pool as if we were nothing more than hapless leaves.
-Bitter cold water enveloped me, my only reprieve.
-Standing in almost six feet of water makes one almost impervious to wind.
+Bitter cold water enveloped me.
+I discovered that standing in almost six feet of water almost makes one impervious to wind.

-From a quarter mile up in the air, a concentrated beam of light covered me.
-I covered my eyes with my free arm, allowing myself to see right into the source of it, a circle of intense white light from the bottom of the ship.
+A concentrated beam of light covered me from a quarter mile up in the air.
+I covered my eyes with my free arm.
+I allowed myself to see right into the circle of intense white light from the bottom of the ship.

 The world around us filled completely with white light as the wind pushed back and forth.
 It was so intense.
 I had to close my eyes.

-Then the pulling began again, the same pulling sensation during temporal displacement.
-I felt unconsciousness enveloping me as the tunnel vision began.
+The pulling began.
+The same pulling sensation felt during temporal displacement.
+I felt unconsciousness enveloping me as tunnel vision began.
 I clutched onto Wald as hard as I could.

 The end came with a surge of energy.
-There was no pain, but it was clear a strike of lightning was involved.
-It hit the pool.
+There was no pain.
+A strike of lightning hit the pool.
 My tunnel vision of white slowly speckled to black.
-I had no choice but to release Wald, devoid of energy and seconds away from fainting.
+I had no choice but to release Wald.
+I was now devoid of energy and seconds away from fainting.
 Wald did not fall.
-He was in the light beam with me.
+He was in the beam of light with me.